 Students don’t need to cut up animals to understand basic anatomy and physiology.
 Those who plan to go into a medical field would do better to study humans in a controlled and supervised setting, examine human cadavers, or use any of the many non-animal teaching methods available, such as those provided by computer models and sophisticated simulators.
 This type of simulation-based education would more accurately reflect what students will encounter when they get to medical school, since all U.S. medical schools have abandoned the use of animals in their standard curricula.4 Read more about Alternatives to Dissection.

 Many students are taking a stand against dissection before it happens in their classes.

-Nearly every comparative study has concluded that non-animal learning methods, including virtual dissection software, are equivalent or, in many cases, superior to traditional animal dissection in their ability to provide students with an understanding of anatomy and complex biological processes.(9,10)
+Nearly every comparative study has concluded that non-animal teaching methods, including virtual dissection software, are equivalent or, in many cases, superior to traditional animal dissection in their ability to provide students with an understanding of anatomy and complex biological processes.9,10

 The typical science lab at many schools now emphasizes computer simulations, interactive CD-ROMs, films, charts, and lifelike models rather than animal cadavers.
 Students and teachers can choose from a wide range of sophisticated alternatives to dissection, including the following: